localshred/protobuf-rspec/README.md

 ### `local_rpc`

 To unit test your service you should use the `local_rpc` helper method. `local_rpc` helps you call the service instance method of your choosing to ensure that the correct responses are generated with the given requests.
 This should be used to outside-in test a local RPC Service without testing the underlying socket implementation or needing actual client code to invoke the endpoint method under test.
+Any filters added to the service **will** be invoked.

 Given the service implementation below: